-In 2006, Joe Melli, then-Chair of the Senior Lawyers Section, and Josh Kindkeppel, then Chair of the New Lawyers Section, joined forces to create the Dane County Mentorship Program.
+In 2006, the late Joe Melli, then-Chair of the Senior Lawyers Section, and Josh Kindkeppel, then Chair of the New Lawyers Section, joined forces to create the Dane County Mentorship Program.
 The Mentorship Program launched a pilot program in the fall of 2007 matching 10 mentees with 10 mentors.
 The Program was a success and was expanded in subsequent years.
 The concept of the Program is simple: match new attorneys with seasoned veterans based on an area of practice/interest.
 The Program strives to establish meaningful relationships between mentors and mentees and to encourage a greater appreciation for the law and the importance of civility in everyday legal practice.

 Attorneys in their first 5 years of practice qualify to participate as mentees.
 Practicing attorneys with more than 10 years of practice qualify to participate as mentors.
 Mentees provide the Program with their area(s) of practice/interest and the Program seeks out and matches them with mentors with the same areas of practice/interest.